clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 Kernel Command Line
 ===================

-For more advanced users, |CL| provides the ability to add, or remove, kernel arguments.
+For advanced users, |CL| provides the ability to add or remove kernel arguments.
 If you want to append a new argument, enter the argument here.
-This argument will be used every time you install a new kernel or update a new kernel.
+This argument will be used every time you install or update a new kernel.

 #.
 In Advanced Options, select :guilabel:`Tab` to highlight